canonical/certification-docs/Self-Test_Guide-16.04.rst

 -  **Check cables and other hardware** -- Yes, this is very basic; but bad cables can cause problems.
-For instance, one bad cable at Canonical resulted in connections at 100Mbps rather than 1Gbps, and therefore failures.
+For instance, one bad cable at Canonical resulted in connections at 100 Mbps rather than 1 Gbps, and therefore failures.
 Some of these failures were identified in the output as the lack of a route to the host.
 Similarly, if a switch connecting the SUT to the ``iperf3`` server is deficient, it will affect the network test